I interviewed 483 top entrepreneurs. These are the best business hacks.

 I follow my gut.
 I don’t play chess, but I imagine that if I did, I would think of every opportunity three steps ahead in every possible direction.
 Even if it seems like something would benefit me in the now, it might not benefit me in the long run.

 I love the comparison between entrepreneurship and playing chess.
 You always have to think three steps ahead.
 Don’t just ask yourself, “What is happening right now?” but “What will happen three steps from the action I’m going to take today?”

-3. Do the hardest thing.
+3. Do the hardest thing first

 The hardest thing is usually the thing you should be going after.
 Chances are nobody else is, or at least very few people are.
 Personally, I feel comfortable and even thrive when I don’t have a clue what I’m doing.